 This kind of training takes advantage of dogs’ natural instincts and boosts them.
 The idea is that crate is always associated with something pleasant.
 If crating is done correctly, your dog will be happy and chilled inside his crate.

 Crate training is not for all dogs.
-Every dog is different, and thus, his needs and personality are as well. if your dog suffers from anxiety and destructive behavior, you can try our Hemp Stress and Anxiety Relief Treats which help hyperactivity and aggression and provides calming support while relaxing your dog’s muscles.
+Every dog is different, and thus, his needs and personality are as well. if your dog suffers from anxiety and destructive behavior, you can try our Hemp Calming Treats For Dogs which help hyperactivity and aggression and provide calming support while relaxing your dog’s muscles.

 Tips for crate training